Resource Management Systems Design

 Customer NPC play loop UI

 Early layouts crowded the screen and minimized Olive’s presence.
-Splitting equipment across both sides improved spatial balance.
+Splitting equipment across both sides improved visual hierarchy and interaction readability.

 Players switch between the Ice Cream Display Case and Toppings Container using R2, navigate with the D-pad, and select with R1.
 The right joystick fills a progress bar to scoop ice cream, mimicking real-world motion.